- Interactive Questions

 phagosome: Intracellular vacuole produced following invagination of the cell membrane around phagocytosed material.

-phorbol myristate acetate (PMA): A mitogenic phorbol ester which directly stimulates protein kinase C and acts as a tumor promoter.
+phorbol myristate acetate (PMA): A mitogenic phorbol ester that directly stimulates protein kinase C and acts as a tumor promoter.

-plasma cell: Terminally differentiated B lymphocyte which actively secretes large amounts of antibody.
+plasma cell: Terminally differentiated B-lymphocyte that actively secretes large amounts of antibody.

-pluripotent stem cell: A cell which has the potential to differentiate into many different cell types.
+pluripotent stem cell: A cell that has the potential to differentiate into many different cell types.

-pokeweed mitogen (PWM): A plant lectin which is a T-cell dependent B-cell mitogen.
+pokeweed mitogen (PWM): A plant lectin that is a T-cell-dependent B-cell mitogen.

 polymorphic: Highly variable in structure or sequence.

-positive selection: The selection of those developing T-cells in the thymus which are able to recognize self MHC molecules.
+positive selection: The selection of those developing T-cells in the thymus that are able to recognize self MHC molecules.
 This occurs by preventing apoptosis in these cells.

 precipitin: Precipitate of antibody and multivalent antigen due to the formation of high molecular weight complexes.

-primary immune response: The relatively weak immune response which occurs upon the first encounter of naive lymphocytes with a given antigen.
+primary immune response: The relatively weak immune response that occurs upon the first encounter of naive lymphocytes with a given antigen.

 prime: The process of giving an initial sensitization to antigen.

-prostaglandins: Acidic lipids derived from arachidonic acid which are able to increase vascular permeability, mediate fever, and can both stimulate and inhibit immunological responses.
+prostaglandins: Acidic lipids derived from arachidonic acid that are able to increase vascular permeability, mediate fever, and can both stimulate and inhibit immunological responses.

-proteasome: Cytoplasmic proteolytic enzyme complex involved in antigen processing for association with MHC.
+proteasome: Cytoplasmic proteolytic enzyme complex involved in antigen processing to generate peptides for association with MHC.

-protein tyrosine kinases: Enzymes which are able to phosphorylate proteins on tyrosines, and often act in a cascade-like fashion in the signal transduction systems of cells.
+protein tyrosine kinases: Enzymes that are able to phosphorylate proteins on tyrosines, and often act in a cascade-like fashion in the signal transduction systems of cells.

 radioimmunoconjugate: A biochemical conjugate consisting of an immune targeting molecule such as an antibody or antibody fragment together with a cytotoxic radionuclide.